MillenaryMan/CAMPS-Server/Automatic Startup.md

-To automatically run CAMPS server on startup on Ubuntu, you can create a systemd service unit.
+# To automatically run CAMPS server on startup, you can create a systemd service unit.
+(Ubuntu)
-Here's how you can do it:

-## 1.Create a systemd Service Unit File.
+## 1. Create a systemd Service Unit File.
 Open a terminal on your Ubuntu server.
 ```bash
 sudo nano /etc/systemd/system/camps_server.service
 ```
-## 2.Add the Service Configuration.
+## 2. Add the Service Configuration.
 Inside the file, add the following lines:
 ```makefile
 [Unit]